Ready to play the waiting game on proposals again this year?

 Well, you ask, “What if I show up and mow the lawn and the customer refuses to pay?”
 While that does happen, it’s rare.
 It’s a small price to pay for not having to worry, call, talk, and wonder about the future of your company every Winter and Spring.

 Notices And Raising Prices

 Let’s talk more about what to do if you do need to raise prices.
-We discussed earlier that you don’t need to increase the rates for everyone, just those clients who aren’t making you money.
-If you did your job costing correctly, you can now target the accounts you’d like to save versus the ones you might be willing to sacrifice.
+We discussed earlier that you don’t need to increase everyone’s rates, just those clients who aren’t making you money.
+If you did your job costing correctly, you can now target the accounts you’d like to save versus those you might be willing to sacrifice.
 How do you know the difference?